Perverse sheaves on varieties with large fundamental groups: Introduction

 \begin{thm} Let $X$ be a compact K\"ahler manifold with large algebraic fundamental group.
 Assume that there exists an almost faithful semi-simple representation $\rho: \pi_1(X) \to \Gl(r, \C)$, with discrete image, such that the corresponding local system $L_\rho$ underlies a complex variation of Hodge structure (CVHS).
 Then, every perverse sheaf $\sP$ on $X$ satisfies that $\chi(X, \sP)\geq 0$. \end{thm}

 Let us sketch the ideas behind the proofs.
 By combining theorems of Simpson and Esnault-Groechenig, we can conclude that a cohomologically rigid local system on a projective manifold comes from a CVHS with discrete monodromy.
-This reduces Theorem \ref{thm_2} to theorem~\ref{thm_1}.
-For the proof of theorem \ref{thm_1}, we observe that there is a period map $\phi:X\to \Gamma\backslash D$ to a quotient of a period domain.
-The conditions of the theorem forces $\phi:X\to Z$ to be finite.
+This reduces Theorem \ref{thm_2} to Theorem~\ref{thm_1}.
+For the proof of Theorem \ref{thm_1}, we observe that there is a period map $\phi:X\to \Gamma\backslash D$ to a quotient of a period domain.
+The conditions of the theorem forces $\phi:X\to Z$ to be finite, {where $Z$ is the image of $\phi$}.
 Therefore $\phi_*(\sP)$ is still perverse, and $\chi(\sP)=\chi(\phi_*(\sP))$.
 So we can replace $(X,\sP)$ by $(Z, \phi_*(\sP))$.
 Suppose that $\Gamma\backslash D$ and image $Z=\phi(X)$ are both manifolds.
 Then $Z$ is a {\em horizontal} submanifold.
 Standard curvature calculations show that $Z$ has a nef cotangent bundle.
 We can compute $\chi(\phi_*(\sP))$ as the intersection number of the characteristic cycle $CC(\phi_*(\sP))\subset T^*Z$ and the zero section.
 The non-negativity of this intersection number follows from a proposition of Demailly-Peternell-Schneider.
 In general, extra steps are needed to handle the possibilities that $ \Gamma\backslash D$ is only an orbifold, and that $Z$ may be singular.
 In essence, the last issue is handled by resolving singularities of $Z$ in such a way that the cotangent bundle on the smooth locus extends to nef bundle.
 The proof of theorem \ref{thm_0} is similar, although considerably easier.
 In fact, it serves as a template for the proof just outlined.

-\textbf{Acknowledgments.} We thank H\'el\`ene Esnault, Laurentiu Maxim, and Sai-Kee Yeung for helpful discussions.
+\textbf{Acknowledgments.} We thank H\'el\`ene Esnault, Laurentiu Maxim, and Sai-Kee Yeung for helpful discussions, and the referees for useful comments.
 The first author is partially supported by a collaboration grant from the Simons foundation.
 The second author is partially supported by a Sloan fellowship.